 Subversion is built on a portability layer called APR—the Apache Portable Runtime library.
 The APR library provides all the interfaces that Subversion needs to function on different operating systems: disk access, network access, memory management, and so on.
-While Subversion is able to use Apache HTTP Server (or, httpd) as one of its network server programs, its dependence on APR does not mean that httpd is a required component.
-APR is a standalone library usable by any application.
-It does mean, however, that Subversion clients and servers run on any operating system that httpd runs on: Windows, Linux, all flavors of BSD, Mac OS X, NetWare, and others.
+The abstraction layer provided by APR enables Subversion clients and servers to run on any operating system that other APR-based applications run on: Windows, Linux, all flavors of BSD, Mac OS X, NetWare, and others.

 The easiest way to get Subversion is to download a binary package built for your operating system.
 Subversion's web site (http://subversion.apache.org) often has these packages available for download, posted by volunteers.
 The site usually contains graphical installer packages for users of Microsoft operating systems.
 If you run a Unix-like operating system, you can use your system's native package distribution system (RPMs, DEBs, the ports tree, etc.) to get Subversion.